Baseball Coaching Jobs in Los Angeles | Requirements & Open Roles

 Specialized roles often focus on:

-• Hitting approach, swing decisions, and strike-zone control
+• Hitting approach, swing decisions, and bat-to-ball skills

-These roles can be with schools, clubs, academies, or private facilities.
+These roles can be with schools, clubs, or private training facilities.

 JV, Freshman & Middle School Coaches